-Our plans for the future period will be dominated by the need to respond to the COVID-19 crisis, as set out above.
-In addition, we will continue to respond strongly to the need to address inequality and injustice suffered by the Black and Asian and minority ethnic communities of east London and beyond, as highlighted by the protests arising from the murder of George Floyd.
+Our plans for the future period will be dominated by the need to respond to the cost of living crisis.
+In addition, we will continue to respond strongly to the need to address inequality and injustice suffered by people from ethnic minority communities of east London and beyond, as highlighted by the protests arising from the murder of George Floyd.

 We will also be responding to the increasing attention given by our business supporters to carbon reduction and environmental impact.
 Likewise, local stakeholders are adopting demanding targets for carbon net zero and biodiversity gain.
-We will be developing a range of practical programmes to engage our business partners in hyper-local activity in the community.
+We will be delivering a range of practical programmes to engage our business partners in hyper-local activity in the community.